Presidency of Raúl Leoni: Forced disappearances

 A prominent case was that of Alberto Lovera, general secretary of the Communist Party (PCV), who was abducted in public in 1965 and his weighted body dumped at sea, though it later washed ashore near Lechería.
 Following these revelations, Congress formed an investigative commission, and the Attorney General launched an inquiry.
 The congressional investigations also examined the disappearances of sociologist Víctor Soto Rojas (allegedly thrown from a helicopter in El Bachiller, Miranda state) and Humberto Barrios.

 On 29 August 1965, the General Amnesty Council, comprising trade unions and professional associations, met at Caracas' Casa del Periodista and published a report condemning state-sponsored human rights violations, including documented disappearances.

 Foreign policy

 Leoni maintained the foreign policy framework established by Rómulo Betancourt, known as the Betancourt Doctrine.
 In 1966, Venezuela joined the Latin American Free Trade Association (ALALC) and later that year, Leoni signed the Cartagena Agreement in Bogotá (a precursor to the Andean Community), a trade bloc comprising Venezuela, Chile, Colombia, Peru, and Ecuador.

+International trips

+The following article provides a summary of the official foreign visits made by Leoni as President of Venezuela: